sakaki-/gentoo-on-b3/README.md

 The full set of packages in the image may be viewed [here](https://github.com/sakaki-/gentoo-on-b3/blob/master/reference/installed-packages) (note that the version numbers shown in this list are Gentoo ebuilds, but they generally map 1-to-1 onto upstream package versions).

-It is based on the 5 June 2014 stage 3 release and minimal install system from Gentoo (armv5tel), with all packages brought up to date against the Gentoo tree as of 10 Feb 2015.
+It is based on the 5 June 2014 stage 3 release and minimal install system from Gentoo (armv5tel), with all packages brought up to date against the Gentoo tree as of 24 May 2015.
 As such, heartbleed, shellshock and Ghost fixes have been applied.

 The drivers for WiFi (if you have the hardware on your B3) *are* present, but configuration of WiFi in master mode (using hostapd) is beyond the scope of this short write up (see [here](http://nims11.wordpress.com/2012/04/27/hostapd-the-linux-way-to-create-virtual-wifi-access-point/) for some details).
 The relevant network service (`net.wlp1s0`) has been created on the image, but is not setup to run on boot.
 Similarly, the **lan** port (`eth1`) interface service exists on the image (`net.eth1`), but is also not setup to run on boot.
 Feel free to configure these as desired; see [this volume](https://wiki.gentoo.org/wiki/Handbook:AMD64#Gentoo_network_configuration) of the Gentoo Handbook for details.